 With Pro Musica, he took part by invitation in two UNESCO seminars run in conjunction with Adelaide Festivals, a Composers Seminar in 1960, and a Seminar on Sound and Film in 1964.

 In 1983 he started working as a full-time freelance composer.
 For five years in the late 1980s the South Australian College of Advanced Education described him as Composer to the College.
-He produced less during the 1990s, being busy with other things, but is now back into it.
+He produced less during the 1990s, being busy with other things.

-As a composer, there are/were several people to whom he feels particularly indebted.
+As a composer, there were several people to whom he felt particularly indebted.

 Peter Platt kick-started him: